avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ---
 layout: post
-title: Stemming vs Lemmatization - Text Processing PartA
+title: Stemming vs Lemmatization
 ---
 ![Alternate image text](/images/twitter/books.jpg)

 # Part 3A: Text Preprocessing for Topic Modelling

-I am not sure why, but I love the word 'Lemmatization', the cummulation of sounds from its syllables, vowels, and constants makes me smile.
-Ever sense I heard the word 'Lemmatization', I knew I needed to know what this is!
-I guess that is why I like to study Natural Language Processing (NLP).
-I enjoy words in a structured, visual, and mathematical sense.
-I am as well passionate about languages because to me studying a language is fun puzzle which is as well similar to NLP.
+I love the word 'Lemmatization'.
+Something about the cummulation of sounds formed from the word'ssyllables, vowels, and constenants makes me smile.
+Ever sense I heard the word 'Lemmatization', I knew I needed to learn more about it!
+I guess that is why I like studying Natural Language Processing (NLP).
+I am drawn towards NLP because I enjoy studying languages because I like to think about languages as a structure, pattern, and thus taking a sentance and word and visualizing the word for its purpose.
+To melanguages are a fun puzzle, messy at first but when you find the right pieces that go together we are able to create a picture.
+This idea is similar to studying NLP.

 I remember sitting in high school English and looking at individual sentences on the board.
 As a class we broke down the sentence structure and identified part of speech for each word in order to understand how the word is applied in that sentence.
-The breakdown of sentences creates meaning within a text and is the fundamentals of what natural language processing is.
+The breakdown of sentences creates meaning within a text.
 Text creates understanding and explanation about the world around us and we can use text to express how we feel and share our opinion towards a subject.

 Natural Language Processing is part of the machine learning/AI pipeline, where a variety of tasks are applied in in order to process text data and format it in a way so that the computer can read the data and perform analysis.